-If the University of Arizona is the holder of the IDE there is a potential Institutional Conflict of Interest.
+If the University of Arizona is the holder of the IDE, there is a potential Institutional Conflict of Interest.
 An outside IRB may need to review the protocol to avoid any potential conflicts.
-Contact the COI office for more information: COI@email.arizona.edu.
+Contact the COI Office for more information: COI@email.arizona.edu or 520-626-6404.